-We divide these elements in two groups: Organisational Factors and Sales Person Characteristics.
+We divide these elements in two groups: Organizational Factors and Sales Person Characteristics.
 The latter is easier to identify and address, it includes issues that are more within the company’s control: rewards and recognition, the knowledge that the sales force has about the product, their technical skills and sales competence.
-Organisational Factors are harder to pinpoint and includes elements that impact both the sales and the organisation strategies.
-These include the market segments, channels, products, organisational structure, business processes.
+Organizational Factors are harder to pinpoint and includes elements that impact both the sales and the organization strategies.
+These include the market segments, channels, products, organizational structure, business processes.

 In the case of the telephone directories for instance, for years, revenue was going down as the internet and Google were taking over the market, offering access to businesses information with convenience and for free.
 Directory owners globally tried to fight the digital beast by protecting their traditional business model and throwing money at sales incentives that rewarded both top performers and the acquisition of new customers.
 But by focusing on the wrong problems they continued to lose sales and customers.

 There are too many variables that can affect the effectiveness of a sales program.
 That is why we encourage clients to do a sales effectiveness audit, to assess all factors that could be contributing to the decline of their sales, before they start changing their rewards and incentive programs.
 The table below shows the steps and elements to consider when conducting a sales effectiveness audit.